basileroutier/sort-simulation/README.md

 ## License

-Title... is released under the MIT License.
+Sort simulation is released under the MIT License.